singularity/singularity/README.txt

 Contributing:
 All suggestions, translations, code, etc. are welcomed, though it would be wise to tell us before starting work on any large projects.
-Contact evilmrhenry@emhsoft.com for more details.
+Join and/or send mail to endgame-singularity@googlegroups.com for more details.

 Contributing translations:
 To add a new translation, make copies of all *_en_US files in the data